Mayor of New Plymouth: Deaths in office

 James Clarke died in New Zealand's second fatal air crash while in office; when the three occupants of the plane he was in were killed on 11 November 1920.
 Clarke had foreshadowed that he intended to resign from the mayoralty that evening.

+Frank Edwin Wilson died in office on 14 November 1927; the cause of death was believed to be cerebral meningitis.
+The deputy mayor, Victor Griffiths, was subsequently elected unopposed to the position of mayor on 6 December 1927.

 Gustave Tisch also died while in office as the result of an illness.

+James Bellringer died in 1901 whilst in the position of deputy mayor.
+Bellringer was not present at the Borough Council meeting on 10 June 1901 and, in his absence, was elected deputy mayor, due to his seniority.
+He died roughly a week later.